Last Updated on June 23, 2022

 When it comes down to discussing tourist destinations, Porto is one of the most popular places to visit in right now, and since it’s less hours from Lisbon on the train, why not add a stop in Porto to your trip to Portugal?
-And while Porto may not be as popular as Lisbon just yet, don’t think you’ll get away from tourists – Porto is still a touristy spot, however, if you want to do something ‘off the beaten path’, I recommend to find private tours in Porto with locals.In this article, I am sharing a few of the less talked about things to do while visiting Porto – once you’ve seen the main tourist attractions, check out these cool things:
+And while Porto may not be as popular as Lisbon just yet, don’t think you’ll get away from tourists – Porto is still a touristy spot!
+However, if you want to do something ‘off the beaten path’ or are looking for some unusual things to do in Porto, this list is for you.
+If you enjoy tours or you’re looking to socialize with other people on your trip, I recommend to checking out Airbnb Experiences, which always have fun off-the-beaten-path things to do, and you can meet some other travelers at the same time.In this article, I am sharing a few of the less talked about things to do while visiting Porto – once you’ve seen the main tourist attractions, check out these cool things:

 Book a film show at an independent theater

 Independent films and watching them around in Porto is quite the tradition.
 If you wish to experience something similar, the best way to go about with it is by visiting Cinema Trindale.
 It does offer some of the most amazing set of choices and that too at an amazing price as well.
 You don’t need to worry about the language barrier because there are subtitles for the movies you watch.